MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 > [!NOTE]
 >
 > If there is any change/update in login type configuration on your instance then the mobile application needs to be updated.

+> [!NOTE]
+> * To use office files in PWA in offline, we will be providing files to publish the application in Google Play store.
+> * Users can request support by raising a ticket [**Microsoft Community Training Helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630)..